Kong/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 5. Using your DNS Provider, configure a DNS entry to point to the load balancer shown by the last step.
 A wildcard DNS record is recommended for development environments.

 6. Open Kong Manager with the kong subdomain on your domain.
-For example: [https://kong.example.com](https://kong.example.com) Or open it with the following command:
+For example: `https://kong.example.com`, or open it with the following command:

        open "https://$(kubectl get ingress --namespace kong quickstart-kong-manager -o jsonpath='{.spec.tls[0].hosts[0]}')"